 Netline provides prison authorities with effective, reliable, and proven tools to control the illicit use of smuggled cell phones used by inmates to communicate with the outside world, plan crime and terror operations, obstruct investigations, coordinate escape attempts and riots, and threaten guards and innocent civilians.

-Spectrum Dominance in correctional facilities is a complex mission whose effectiveness is determined by two main elements: The jammers’ transmission power & strength, and the systems’ deployment architecture throughout the prison.
+Spectrum dominance in correctional facilities is a complex mission whose effectiveness is determined by two main elements: the jammers’ transmission power and strength and the systems’ deployment architecture throughout the prison.

-Deploying Cellular & Wi-Fi jammers in prison require extensive knowledge and experience to sufficiently design and install jamming systems which will demonstrate both effective coverage and at the same time prevent RF interferences outside prison walls.
+Deploying cellular & Wi-Fi jammers in prisons requires extensive knowledge and experience to sufficiently design and install jamming systems which will demonstrate both effective coverage and, at the same time, prevent radio frequency (RF) interferences outside the prison’s walls.

 Netline’s C-Block jamming solution has operated since 2003 and has successfully deployed in prison facilities worldwide.
 The process begins with a complete site survey and custom-designed systems for each prison to optimize coverage and minimize signal spillage and interference outside the facility’s boundaries.
 Local radiation safety requirements are taken carefully into account.